LCC-CIT/CS123-CourseMaterials/CS123_GettingStartedGuide.md

      - Take note of the due dates for the rest of the activities and <u>schedule time</u> complete them.

-## Introduction to Moodle
+### Introduction to Moodle

 Moodle is the learning management system used by Lane Community College.
 To learn how to use Moodle, go to the Moodle home page.
 Near the bottom of the page, click on "Training", then "Moodle for Students".

-## Class Meetings and Office Hours

-Come to class in person or via Zoom or watch the class Zoom recordings.

-- There are Zoom links in the syllabus.
-- The Zoom widget at the top of the Moodle page has links for class meeting, recordings, and office hours.

-Come see me during office hours&mdash;Drop in!
-No appointment needed.
-Come get help with assignments, discuss AI, or just to say "hi".
-If you would like to come to my office at another tiime you can message me to make an appointment.

-# Basic Technology and Computer Skills
+## Basic Technology and Computer Skills

-## Software You Will Need
+### Software You Will Need

 - A web browser.
 - [Adobe Reader](http://get.adobe.com/reader/) for reading PDF files.
 - [QuickTime](https://support.apple.com/downloads/quicktime),  [VLC Media Player](https://www.videolan.org/vlc/) or some other means of viewing videos.
-- Office software such as [MS Office](http://www.microsoftstore.com/store/msusa/en_US/cat/All-Office/categoryID.69403900?icid=Office_365_subnav_22092015_All_Office&s_kwcid=AL!4249!3!82552207853!e!!g!!microsoft office&WT.mc_id=pointitsem+Google+Adwords+5+-+Office+15+Suites&ef_id=UsDFgAAAAHy-iVuM:20160104142119:s), [OpenOffice.org](http://download.openoffice.org/) or [GoogleDocs](https://www.google.com/accounts/ServiceLogin?service=writely&passive=1209600&continue=http://docs.google.com/&followup=http://docs.google.com/&ltmpl=homepage).
+- Office software such as [MS Office](https://inside.lanecc.edu/atc/software/t/13385), [OpenOffice.org](http://download.openoffice.org/) or [GoogleDocs](https://www.google.com/accounts/ServiceLogin?service=writely&passive=1209600&continue=http://docs.google.com/&followup=http://docs.google.com/&ltmpl=homepage).
 - [Zoom](https://zoom.us/) for participating in class or office hours remotely.
 - [Discord](https://discord.com/) for class communication and collaboration with your team.
   - Sign up for a free account, if you don't already have one.
-  - Accept my invitation to the [Intro to AI Discord server](https://discord.com/invite/EpC4cGfG) (click on the link) and join the class server.
+  - Accept my invitation to the class Discord server.
+The invitation link is on the main Moodle page.
   - If you haven't used Discord before, [here's a 15 minute beginner's tutorial](https://youtu.be/rnYGrq95ezA?si=f2Bfrwu7WMJivcC6).
 - [Azure for Students](https://azure.microsoft.com/en-us/free/students/) account.
 This is a free online subscription.
 You won't need to download or install any software.
 You will use Azure AI Studio to build custom GPT chatbots.